dan-grant-hunter/London_Free_Transport/README.md

 - Over 95% of young Londoners consider free transport either important or very important.

-- Travel, freedom, school and money were some of the most common words used when particpants were asked to describe what free travel meant to them.
+- Travel, freedom, school and money were some of the most common words used when participants were asked to describe what free travel meant to them.

 - Nearly three quarters of participants take two or more forms of transport to get to school/college.